Statistical inference for Levy-driven graph supOU processes: From short- to long-memory in high-dimensional time series: Introduction

 \section{Introduction}

-There has been a growing interest in modelling high-dimensional time series via network time series models or, more generally, network stochastic processes.
-Such models describe (part of) the dependence structure of the multivariate time series via a graph or network structure.
-They often impose some sparsity conditions, leading to more parsimonious and tractable models than traditional multivariate models.

-In this realm, \cite{Zhu2017} introduced the network vector autoregression (NAR), which was extended to generalised network autoregressive (GNAR) processes by \cite{KLNN2020}.
-These articles model the dependence of the time series in one node based on past values of itself and past values of its neighbours (possibly of neighbours).
-They find that such parsimonious models often perform better in applications than multivariate vector autoregressive models, where the number of parameters grows very fast with the dimension of the time series.
-Complementary to these node-based network models, edge-based models (including the GNAR-edge model) have been discussed in the recent works \cite{JJQ, MCMR}.
-Also, \cite{ZHU2019} pursued the idea of network quantile autoregressions.
+There has been growing interest in modelling high-dimensional time series via network time series models or, more generally, network stochastic processes.
+Such models describe (part of) the dependence structure of the multivariate time series via a graph or network, often imposing sparsity conditions that yield more parsimonious and tractable models than traditional multivariate approaches.
+Within this framework, \cite{Zhu2017} introduced the network vector autoregression (NAR), while \cite{KLNN2016} and \cite{KLNN2020} proposed the generalised network autoregressive (GNAR) process.
+Both model the dependence of each node's time series on its own past values and those of its neighbours (and possibly higher-order neighbours), and are shown to outperform vector autoregressive (VAR) models in applications, where the number of parameters grows rapidly with dimension.
+Complementary to these node-based approaches, edge-based models, including the GNAR-edge model, have been developed by \cite{JJQ} and \cite{MCMR}, while \cite{ZHU2019} proposed a network quantile autoregression framework.
+Together, these works reflect the breadth of modelling strategies that exploit network structure to capture complex dependence in high-dimensional time series.

 Network stochastic processes were recently proposed in a continuous-time setting to handle possibly irregularly spaced and high-frequency data.
 An important class of stochastic processes in this context are the L\'{e}vy-driven Ornstein-Uhlenbeck (OU) processes, see \cite{BNS2001,Bar01}, which have numerous applications in economics, finance, volatility modelling, neuroscience, biology, ecology, epidemiology, physics, turbulence, meteorology, and social science. \cite{CV22, CV22b} proposed the L\'{e}vy-driven graph Ornstein-Uhlenbeck (graph OU) process, combining the flexibility of continuous-time models with the sparsity of graphical models.
-Such processes exhibit an exponentially decaying autocorrelation function.
+These processes exhibit an exponentially decaying autocorrelation structure.
 Higher-order graph continuous-time autoregressive (graph CAR(p)) models were proposed in \cite{LPV2024} together with suitable statistical inference tools.

 We note that the question of parameter estimation for network processes is also broadly related to recent work on drift estimation for high-dimensional OU processes and general diffusions, see \cite{CMP2020, CMP2024}.